CGS Nuke Plant’s Near Miss

 The events of that day started—outside the plant, as they often do—with an electrical transient in the substation that connects the plant to the power grid.
 Cold weather prevented at least three of the substation’s breakers from opening.
 As a consequence, the plant’s main generator output breaker opened instead, which caused the turbine control valves to automatically close.
 This tripped the reactor, with the control rods’ inserting within seconds to stop the nuclear chain reaction.

 So far, so good.
 But then the resulting drop in electricity inside the plant started a chain reaction of its own, as the plant responded to protect its own equipment from damage that can be caused by under-voltage.
-One of these responses was the closure of nukesym2the Main Steam Isolation Valves, which caused the stream to become bottled up in the reactor vessel and piping (instead of continuing to be cooled by the plant’s cooling towers).
+One of these responses was the closure of the Main Steam Isolation Valves, which caused the stream to become bottled up in the reactor vessel and piping (instead of continuing to be cooled by the plant’s cooling towers).
 This pressure caused these safety/relief valves to open and discharge their steam to the suppression pool.

 The closure of the valves had another reaction: stopping the supply of makeup cooling water to the reactor vessel.
 Amazingly, the pumps that provide this makeup water run off the steam supply that had now been shut off and the electrical backups were too weak to pump against the pressure in the reactor vessel.